guinaspas/MASoiC/README.md

 source - Internal source code for private components

-MASoiC - source directory for the ADIOS2 library to be installed under install-dir/lib/libadios2. utils - source directory for the binary utilities, to be installed under install-dir/bin testing - Tests using gtest
+MASoiC - source directory for the MASoiC V1 library to be installed under install-dir/lib/libMASoiC_V1. utils - source directory for the binary utilities, to be installed under install-dir/bin testing - Tests using gtest